aayn/ocr-pipeline-plan/PITCHME.md

   - [√] Large dataset - 9M images Oxford MJSynth dataset
   - [√] Code to generate synthetic images
   - [ ] Experiments on the WDN (using Jupyter Notebooks)
-    - [√] Regular architecture, based on the Keras example
+    - [√] Starting point, architecture based on a Keras example
       - Trained on ~20% of the samples, performance plateaus at ~7% accuracy.

 ---